pdonias/jsq/README.md

 You may call `console.log` and `console.error` to debug your expression.
 It won't pollute the stdout as both are redirected to stderr.

+### `exit`

+You may call `exit` explicitly to end the jsq process early.
+Pass the exit code as an argument.
+This can be useful to conditionally return early.

 ### `lodash`

 All [`lodash`](https://lodash.com/docs) functions are available in the global context, except if one or more of your named inputs or functions override them.